-Full text searching allows more complex searches such as word or phrase searching, inflection matching, proximity searching, and relevance matching to be performed on many different fields within tables.
+Full-text searching allows more complex searches such as word or phrase searching, inflection matching, proximity searching, and relevance matching to be performed on many different fields within tables.
 In order for these searches to run SQL server builds and maintains a catalog.

-We have such a large amount of data that rebuilding a full text catalog can take as long as 14 days.
-We needed a way to be able to bring the full text catalog back without rebuilding it, essentially, I needed a backup.
-Microsoft does not backup the full text catalog in normal backup operations and you cannot access it with software while the server is running because it is always in use.
+We have such a large amount of data that rebuilding a full-text catalog can take as long as 14 days.
+We needed a way to be able to bring the full-text catalog back without rebuilding it, essentially, I needed a backup.
+Microsoft does not backup the full-text catalog in normal backup operations, and you cannot access it with software while the server is running because it is always in use.

 The first few similarities are easy to recreate on the destination system.
-The database id is a little more difficult as some DBAs do not even know what the id is for their databases.
+The database id is a little more complicated as some DBAs do not even know what the id is for their databases.
 You can obtain the database id of a SQL server database by issuing the following command:

 You have to be in the database you want to query first.
 Use databasename will accomplish this.

 This database number is generated when the database is attached to the instance.
-Since the numbers have to match between source and destination, you need to create a situation where the database will receive the same database id when attached to the destination as it did at the source.
+Since the numbers have to match between source and destination, you need to create a situation where the database will receive the same database id when attached to the target as it did at the source.

-We found that you can reuse numbers from databases that have been detached so the process involves knowing the database ids of the databases you will import and then the ones in use at the destination.
+We found that you can reuse numbers from databases that have been detached, so the process involves knowing the database ids of the databases you will import and then the ones in use at the destination.

 If there is a database using the needed id, simply detach it, attach the imported database, and then attach the database you just detached.
 The imported database will assume the detached database’s id as long as it is the lowest available number.